AdobeDocs/commerce-extensibility/src/pages/starter-kit/index.md

 ---
-title: Adobe Commerce Extensibility Starter Kit Overview
+title: Adobe Commerce Integration Starter Kit Overview
-description: Learn about the Adobe Commerce Extensibility Starter Kit and how you can use it to jump start your App Builder developer journey.
+description: Learn about the Adobe Commerce Integration Starter Kit and how you can use it to jump start your App Builder developer journey.
 keywords:
   - App Builder
   - Extensibility